Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Abstract

 \section{Abstract}

-The measurement and mapping of transportation network vulnerability to natural hazards constitute subjects of global interest, especially due to the climate change, and for a sustainable development agenda.
-During a flood, some elements of a transportation network can be affected, causing loss of life of people and damage to vehicles, streets/roads, and other logistics services - sometimes with severe economic impacts.
+The measurement and mapping of transportation network vulnerability to natural hazards constitute subjects of global interest for a sustainable development agenda and as means of adaptation to climate changes.
+During a flood, some elements of a transportation network can be affected, causing loss of lives.
+Furthermore, impacts include damage to vehicles, streets/roads, and other logistics services - sometimes with severe economic consequences.
 The Network Science approach may offer a valuable perspective considering one type of vulnerability related to network-type critical infrastructures: the topological vulnerability.
 The topological vulnerability index associated with an element is defined as the reduction on the network’s average efficiency due to the removal of the set of edges related to that element.
-We present a topological vulnerability index analysis for the highways in the state of Santa Catarina (Brazil), and produce a map considering that index and the areas susceptible to urban floods and landslides.
+In this paper we present the results of a systematic literature overview and a case study applying the topological vulnerability index for the highways in the state of Santa Catarina (Brazil).
+We produce a map considering that index and the areas susceptible to urban floods and landslides.
 The risk knowledge, combining hazard and vulnerability, is the first pillar of an Early Warning System, and represent an important tool for stakeholders from the transportation sector in a disaster risk reduction agenda.